 Casa Montessori is a CCMA accredited Montessori Preschool.
 Though French and Italian are introduced, the language of instruction in the Casa classroom is English.
 The Casa is staffed by a qualified Montessori Directress and a trained Montessori Assistant who are responsible for the direction and implementation of the Montessori program.
-As on September 2019 enrollment for Casa Montessori is limited to children aged 2 years 8 months to under 6 years old.
-Starting in September 2020, the Casa will be licensed by the Ministry to also permit enrollment for children as young as 2.5 years old who are toilette trained.
+As of September 2020 enrollment for Casa Montessori is limited to children aged 3 years 8 months to under 6 years old.
+Starting in January 2021, Casa will be licensed by the Ministry to also permit enrollment for children as young as 2.5 years old who are toilette trained.

 Our Casa Montessori is a bright, beautiful place furnished with Montessori materials for the complete development of the child.
 There is a harmony of light and colour with a refinement of spirit.
 The children advance through the materials from simple to complex, building on previous accomplishments.
 The exercises encourage orderly thought, independence, and autonomy.
 There is a three-year age mix in the classroom.
 This allows the children to learn from each other while working at their own speed.
 Children are free to work together, in groups or alone.

 The main goal of our Montessori classroom is to provide a carefully planned and stimulating environment to help your child develop the habits, attitudes and skills necessary for a healthy and fulfilling life in the true spirit of Montessori.

 - Social and Moral Development: developing good manners and respect for others; promoting kindness and honesty; and encouraging co-operation, good sportsmanship, and non-violence.

 - Emotional Development: developing self-discipline, self-confidence and a healthy self-esteem; promoting good work habits and job satisfaction; and encouraging a lifelong love for learning.

 - Physical Development: improving co-ordination and refining motor skills; and encouraging good health, good nutrition and good safety habits.